wp-plugins/clickmeter-link-shortener-and-analytics/readme.txt

 - Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-You'll find the FAQ on [ClickMeter Knowledge Base](http://support.clickmeter.com/forums/21156669-WordPress-plugin).
+You'll find updated FAQs on [ClickMeter Knowledge Base](http://support.clickmeter.com/forums/21156669-WordPress-plugin).

 == Screenshots ==
 1. Create your ClickMeter Account (free or premium) in seconds.
 Settings are very easy and available in the same page.